mdcrapse/Pert-Diagram-test/pert/michael/readme.md

 **how generateLayout works**

-takes optional layoutindex 1 to 8 and setindex 1 to 10. omit both for full random. first it picks which duration set to use by checking passed setindex then url params like game.html?set=3 then falls back to random. next picks layout pattern same way with layoutindex. loops through nodes a to g and builds task objects with id duration predecessors successors and xy position. durations come from the chosen preset array. positions come from layout object
+takes optional layoutindex 1 to 8 and setindex 1 to 10. first it picks which duration set to use by checking passed setindex then url params like game.html?set=3 then falls back to random. next picks layout pattern same way with layoutindex. loops through nodes a to g and builds task objects with id duration predecessors successors and xy position. durations come from the chosen preset array. positions come from layout object

 **successor limiting**